No passwords, No popups, No AI, No cost:

 Disposal of unused muriatic acid

-Q. I do have a background in metal fabrication, but I have a small stock of muriatic acid [affil links] from concrete work in trade.
+Q. I do have a background in metal fabrication, but I have a small stock of muriatic acid this on eBay or Amazon [affil links] from concrete work in trade.
 The local landfill resists receiving hazardous elements except on a certain date per year.
 I want to rid myself of this before locating back to Maine, where I last had use of it.
 My speculative need of it in the future is too lame to justify keeping the hazard in store.
 This is uncontaminated product.
 Is there a simple way to reduce it to a neutral condition?
 I appreciate your consideration and reply.

 James William Rayne